learn-co-curriculum/react-hooks-fetch-crud-code-along/README.md

 be **duplicating state**, which makes our components harder to work with and more prone to bugs.

-We already have state in our application that tells us us which items are in the cart as part of the `items` state in our `ShoppingList` component.
+We already have state in our application that tells us which items are in the cart as part of the `items` state in our `ShoppingList` component.
 So instead of creating new state, our goal is to call `setItems` in the `ShoppingList` with a new list of items, where the `isInCart` state of our updated item matches its